xpxaxsxi/qqospath/README.md

 Windows file path to path_segments  conversion that uses quasi quotations.
 Write commands as they are written in the Windows cmd.exe console window, inside a prolog program.

-A learning project where I took a deep dive to quasi quoting.

-First I had an idea to just use it for getting a prolog-path nicely from OS-path.
-Then I thought, ok, I'll try something more difficult, a variables in the path.
-After that I noticed, that these are like a macro.

 EXAMPLE1:
 Compose a command that can be be used with shell/1